How to Submit your Photos to our Bi-Monthly Competitions

 CCOR features bi-monthly competitions open to club members.

-The photos must reflect or demonstrate the topic or "theme" for that month.
+The photos must utilize or demonstrate the topic or "theme" for that month.

-Click on a line with an arrow ( ) to reveal details.
+Click an arrow ( ) to reveal details.

 Submit up to three photos

 Club members can submit up to three digital images for each bi-monthly club

 Save your photos in a .jpg format.
 Example:

 Name your files "Fn_Ln_#.jpg"

 Name your files Fn_Ln_#.jpg where Fn_Ln_ is your First name and last name, and where # is

 1, 2, or 3 to identify your three uploaded photos.